Nef cones of Hilbert schemes of points on some K3 surfaces: Introduction

 In the particular case of $n=k=2$, we study the geometry of the K3 surface $X$ closely.
 We consider a $2$-to-$1$ cover of a smooth quadric $Q$ in $\mathbb{P}^3$ by $X$ (where $X$ is in case I), and look at nef divisor classes pulled back along the induced rational map $X^{[2]}\dashrightarrow Q^{[2]}$.
 Studying curves outside the domain of definition of this rational map, we obtain the following result.

-\begin{theorem}[Theorem \ref{thm:Nef_cone_nk2}] In case I when $n = k = 2$, the nef cone of the Hilbert scheme $X^{[2]}$ is spanned by $w_1^{[2]}, w_2^{[2]}$ and \end{theorem}
+\begin{theorem}[Theorem \ref{thm:Nef_cone_nk2}] In case I when $k=2$, the nef cone of the Hilbert scheme $X^{[2]}$ is spanned by $w_1^{[2]}, w_2^{[2]}$ and \end{theorem}

+In subsection \ref{subsec:nef_cone_nk2_lattice_computation}, we once again calculate the nef cone of the Hilbert scheme $X^{[2]}$ in case I when $k=2$, this time directly using \cite[Theorem 12.1]{Bayer-Macri-K3}.
+In other words, we bypass \cite{Bol+:2016} and illustrate a direct computation of the nef cone of $X^{[n]}$ in the case of K3 surfaces $X$.

 Finally, analogous to what is done in \cite{Ryan-Yang:2020}, we compute the nef cones of the nested Hilbert schemes $X^{[n,n+1]}$ (for $n\gg0$) of points on K3 surfaces discussed above.
 In this case, we restrict to Case I. The intersection table \ref{nestedtable} is the key ingredient.
-Because of these intersection numbers, the argument of \cite{Ryan-Yang:2020} carries through with no modification when $X$ is of case I: \begin{corollary} Let $X$ be in case I. Let $D_n$ be the extremal ray of $\mathrm{Nef}(X^{[n]})$ which does not come from the inclusion $\mathrm{Nef}(X) \hookrightarrow \mathrm{Nef}(X^{[n]})$.
-Then the nef cone of the nested Hilbert scheme $X^{[n,n+1]}$ for $n\gg 0$, is spanned by
+Because of these intersection numbers, the argument of \cite{Ryan-Yang:2020} carries through with no modification when $X$ is of case I: